MaterializeInc/materialize/doc/user/content/concepts/views.md

 up-to-date results in durable storage, indexes on materialized views serve up-to-date results without themselves performing the incremental computation.
 The in-memory up-to-date results are accessible to queries within the cluster, even for queries that do not use the index key(s).

-Queries from other clusters cannot use the index.
+Indexes are local to a cluster.

 See also: